 - The injunctions can have serious effects on your family law, divorce or child custody case;

-- If it is alleged that you violated the order, you can be arrested for violation of a domestic violence injunction or a violation of a repeat violence injunction which is a first degree misdemeanor;
+- If it is alleged that you violated the order, you can be arrested for violation of repeat violence injunction or violation of domestic violence injunctions which is a first degree misdemeanor;

-- You could be charged with stalking or aggravted stalking that might carry a "no bond" provision;
+- You could be charged with stalking or aggravated stalking that might carry a "no bond" provision;

 - You could be subject to deportation or your application for citizenship would be affected;